FChannon123/FChannon123/README.md

 ### 🤔 I’m looking for help with
 - Collaborators who are interested in the intersection of AI, HVAC systems, and environmental sustainability.
-- Contributions to **Research Universe**, particularly in KG construction, LLM-KG integration, and finetuning.

 ### 💬 Ask me about
 - AI applications in energy efficiency within the sustainable built environment.